 Lepidoptera Literature: Myths, Folklore, Legends, & Sayings

-This is only a partial listing, and will become more comprehensive as time allows.
-However, it is a good starting point for researchers and those interested in Lepidoptera lore.
+This is only a partial listing, but it is a good starting point for researchers and those interested in Lepidoptera lore.

 - American Museum of Natural History.
 (1999).
 Pueblo butterfly dance.
 Pulse of the Nation, http://www.pulseplanet.com/archive/Mar99/1838.html, Program 1838.